Home Improvement Vocabulary Lesson: Remodeling Contract Terms

 Mechanical drawings, prepared by an architect, show precise detail of a building or space.
 Blueprints are used during the planning and construction of a project.

 A legal agreement between the homeowner and the contractor.
-A construction contract outlines the details of the project and usually contains a project description, outline of the work, timing, cost details, any blueprints or plans, specifications, payment schedules, allowance details, and a warranty statement.
+A construction contract outlines the details of the project and usually contains a project description, an outline of the work, timing, cost details, any blueprints or plans, specifications, payment schedules, allowance details, and a warranty statement.

 The timetable of a project.
 This timetable should detail the dates of commencement and anticipated completion of a project, and also include a description of each phase in the project and how long it will take relative to the completion time of the entire project.